RIRI-14/Crop-Yield-er_Hackoverflow-2.0/README.md

 #### Elaborative problem statement: The modern world has come to an era of technological revolutions in every field.
 But regardless of this, farmers today face many challenges in meeting the growing demand for high-quality and high-yielding crops that are able to upkeep with the changing customer preferences.
 They must keep up with the new advances in technology, market trends, as well as shifting customer preferences related to their diets.
 In addition to this, they have to address issues like climate change, water scarcity, & soil degradation.
 Since all of these needs cannot be met by traditional agricultural practices, it is critical to modernize existing processes & use the data acquired over time to their benefit.

 #### Once the perfect harmony is achieved and variables can be predicted better by the use of our AI model, it shall become easier for any farmer to implement better practices and methods that meet the requirements of contemporary farming and agricultural practices.
-This model can be succesfully used to derive and predict the yield by taking in available parameters such as rainfall, average temperature and amount of pesticides used during the crop period.
+This model can be successfully used to derive and predict the yield by taking in available parameters such as rainfall, average temperature and amount of pesticides used during the crop period.
 We provide the functionality to calculate and predict yield with a desirable accuracy

 #### Our project aims at being an aid to farmers so that they can conquer the often humongous targets of contemporary agriculture.
 It helps the farmers in identifying the best farming practices by taking complete advantage of the conditions.